rodrigopdo/template-creator/notes.md

 [*] Include UI menu dropdown in the cards, with the 'edit', 'remove' and 'close'.

-[] Include tooltip on hover the card menu (3 dots).

-[] Set feedback in the Modal form when input field is empty, with text and Ilustration, and also change disabled state of "Preencher campos" button.
+[*] Set feedback in the Modal form when input field is empty, with text and Ilustration, and also change disabled state of "Preencher campos" button.

-[] Create 3 function of the dropdown items: 'Editar', 'Remover' and 'Fechar.
+[*] Create 3 function of the dropdown items: 'Editar', 'Remover' and 'Fechar.
   - EditTemplate function
-    -

   - RemoveTemplate function
-    -

-  - CloseDropdown function
-    -
+[] Include tooltip on hover the card menu (3 dots).

+[] Save changes function, update localstorage.

+[] Draw 2 new illustration (changes saved and remove template confirmation)